akshmakov/LinuxGSM-docker/README.md

 - Script runs server in a tmux session (Difficult to attach to output)

-This Container runs `linuxgsm.sh`  under a generic user `lgsm` and script and server data installed under the home directory `/home/lgsm`
+This Container runs `linuxgsm-docker.sh`  under a generic user `lgsm` and script and server data installed under the home directory `/home/lgsm`

-## Easy step

-the script create a user name lgsm app path is /home/lgsm/

-PS: you need to have a lgsm user on the main linux host with the folder /home/lgsm; i use root user of the main linux system to build and use the script

-- Download the git repo git clone ...
-- Change permission to executable : chmod +x linuxgsm-docker-build.sh && chmod +x linuxgsm-docker.sh
-- Execute linuxgsm-docker-build.sh
-- Edit some variable at the top of the linuxgsm-docker.sh script
-- Execute linuxgsm-docker.sh all you need is in this script

-## TODO

-- Multi-lgsm server type support on one lgsm install